In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 You know it.

-Affiliate marketers are getting insane on building a niche site on an expired domain.
+Affiliate marketers are getting insane on building a niche site on an aged domain.

 Perhaps because of results like this?